wiemerm/DeploymentGuide/deployment_visual_guide.md

 ## Tier 3:

-- Costume must appear to have virtually "Stepped off the screen."
+- Costume must appear to have virtually "stepped off the screen."

 - Pepakura and 3D printed costumes must be fully finished or smoothed and foam costumes have no visible seams.

-- Paint Scheme Patterns, Color, and Placement must match references or be able to be replicated in Multiplayer Customization.
+- Paint scheme patterns, color, and placement must match references or be able to be replicated in multiplayer customization.

-- Logos, Symbols, and Personalization appearance and placement must match references or be able to be replicated in Multiplayer Customization.
+- Logos, symbols, and personalization appearance and placement must match references or be able to be replicated in multiplayer customization.

-- Official 405th Division or Regiment logos may be used in place of any In-Game logo or symbol and still qualify for Tier 3.
+- Official 405th Division or Regiment logos may be used in place of any in-game logo or symbol and still qualify for Tier 3.

-- Costume proportions must match In Game appearance and costume must be fitted to the wearer.
+- Costume proportions must match in-game appearance and costume must be fitted to the wearer.

 - Details must be replicated as close as possible and be present.

-- Costumes with Under suit details have had those details recreated either physically by sewing seams in an accurate position, or the use foam, rubber, or leather pieces glued or sewn in place to recreate raised details or by the use of a high quality painted or dye sublimated suit.
+- Costumes with under suit details have had those details recreated either physically by sewing seams in an accurate position, or the use foam, rubber, or leather pieces glued or sewn in place to recreate raised details or by the use of a high quality painted or dye sublimated suit.

 - Armor attachment system and any strapping system are not overtly visible.

-- Weathering, if present in game or in the visual Reference, must be replicated in patterns, details, and appearance.
+- Weathering, if present in game or in the visual reference, must be replicated in patterns, details, and appearance.
 For example, A Tier 3 Jorge-052 armor set will have paint chipping, scratches, and visibly weathered armor, whereas a Jorge-052 armor set submitted without any weathering to the armor would be Tier 2.

-- "Optional Accessories" like Pouches or ammo bandoliers on characters like ODSTs or Marines that exhibit a variety of placement schemes in Game must be shown to match an in Game reference.
+- "Optional Accessories" like pouches or ammo bandoliers on characters like ODSTs or Marines that exhibit a variety of placement schemes in-game must be shown to match an in-game reference.

-- Individual costumes and costume types will have different Tier 3 Specific Details that must be present.
-Examples include: "Layered" padding or armor on interior of ODST Thighs, Under suit Details on Halo Reach styled SPARTAN abdominal areas, Under suit details on Halo 4 and 5 "Tech Suits."
+- Individual costumes and costume types will have different Tier 3 specific details that must be present.
+Examples include: "layered" padding or armor on interior of ODST thighs, under suit details on Halo Reach styled SPARTAN abdominal areas, under suit details on Halo 4 and 5 "Tech Suits."

 - Costume must have a full 360 degree visual reference to compare the submitted member costume too.